bufbuild/protobuf-es/docs/src/content/docs/working-with-messages.md

 title: Working with messages
 ---

-Messages are plain objects.
-Runtime APIs construct, identify, compare, and clone those objects without generated getter and setter classes.
+Messages are plain objects, so application code reads like TypeScript instead of a generated getter and setter API.
+Runtime helpers construct, identify, compare, and clone messages.
+For binary and JSON serialization, see [Serialization](/serialization/).

 ## Constructing a message